williamo1099/williamo1099/README.md

 <a href="https://www.linkedin.com/in/williamo1099/" rel="some text">![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>
 <a href="https://github.com/williamo1099/" rel="some text">![github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)</a>

-I'm a junior programmer who is searching for a new journey.
+I'm a noob programmer who is searching for a new journey.
 Currently interested in software and web development...
 <br>